Today is January 1, 2011. Happy New Year!

-When the housewife tries to use the refrigerated portion, it has turned black in colour and full of mould.
+When the housewife tries to use the refrigerated portion, it has turned black in color and full of mold.

-Some people try to remove the blackness and mould, or frustrated, the can is thrown into the garbage.
+Some people try to remove the blackness and mold or frustrated, the can is thrown into the garbage.

 It saddens me to think that after all the time and effort I placed into producing this ruby, red, beautiful and delicious tasting Tomato Paste, it ends up in such a state.